emmohac/emmohac/README.md

 - ⚡ Fun fact: ...
 -->

+My name is Huy Minh Tran and I graduated from UCI in 06/2020.
+Here is a bit about me:

 - 🔭 I’m currently working on [Graphscript](https://github.com/emmohac/graphscript).
 - 🌱 I’m currently learning TypeScript, GraphQL and MongoDB.
 - 👯 I’m looking to collaborate on Back-end.